vincentchachere/osticket-prereqs/README.md

 ***

-☎️ For any questions, concerns, or just to connect, you can contact me at:
+☎️ For any questions, or just to connect, you can message me at: www.linkedin.com/in/vincentchachere

-📲 LinkedIn: www.linkedin.com/in/vincentchachere

-📬 Email: vincent.chachere@gmail.com

-(No soliticing, only real connections, please and thank you.)

 </details>